-The article has been written for the UIA-Initiative EU and it first appeared here.
+The article has been written by Chiara Lucchini, UIA-expert for the Cultural H.ID.RA.N.T. program, and it first appeared in the UIA-Initiative EU website here.

 Cultural H.ID.RA.N.T. project in Halandri foresees the reintroduction into the city life of the roman Hadrian aqueduct.
 The ancient infrastructure will gain contemporary value returning to serve the city with its original function, but also becoming the pivotal element in a wider strategy for the conservation and cultivation of local cultural capital and the establishment of stronger bindings in the community at large.